jamiecoleman92/katacoda-scenarios/kubehealth/step1.md

 ## Deploy Java microservices

-Let's begin by ensuring our Kubernetes environment is set up by running the following command:
+Let's begin by ensuring your Kubernetes environment is set up by running.
+MiniKube will be set up once you see the following message in the terminal `Done!
+Thank you for using minikube!`.
+Now run the following command to double check MiniKube is deployed:

 `kubectl version`{{execute}}